bakercp/ofxPS3EyeGrabber/README.md

 | 320x240       | 30 Hz         |       |

-If you specify a resolution larger than 640 x 480, it will default to 640x480.

-If you specify a resolution less than 640 x 480, it will default to 320 x 240.

 Frame rates greater than noted above will default to the next slowest valid frame rate.

 The number of cameras that can be used simultaneously at each framerate and resolution is limited by the 480Mbit/s data transfer rate of USB 2.0.
-To calculate possible values you can use the equation: width * height * FPS * # of cameras * 8 / 1,000,000.
-If the resulting value is less than 480 it is theoretically possible.
-In practice, it's been observed that values shouldn't exceed 80% of the 480Mbit/s limit to account for bandwidth and processing power.
+This vaue is per USB bus, so if you have multiple USB busses (e.g. through additional PCI cards, etc), you can increase the number of cameras accordingly.
+In practice, it's been observed that the data rate usually maxes out around 384Mbit/s (about 80% of the theoretical maximum) which may be due to other items using the USB bus (pointing devices, keyboards, disks, etc), processing power or other factors.

 Linux
 =====